Skip to main content

 Clarifying Questions

 The AI Agent may ask follow-up questions to make sure it understands what you’re looking for.
 Answer naturally — no special format needed.
 The more specific you are, the better your scenario will be.
-AI Agent asking clarifying questions about the scenario
+AI Agent asking a clarifying question about the scenario

 Building the Scenario